efanomars/stmm-input/README.md

     + floating keyboards (readied with device-floater)
     + joysticks (calibrated with jstest-gtk, jscal, jscal-store)

+- libstmm-input-fake:
+    header-only library for developers that need to simulate a device manager to feed their test code with events defined by libstmm-input-ev.

 - device-floater:
     simple gui application to safely float keyboard and pointer devices managed by X11 (XI2).
 It provides a subset of the 'xinput float' command.